 Don’t forget an essential ingredient of a great picnic: equipment for fun.
 The games should depend on the age of your children or friends.
 Sports equipment is great, so try baseball equipment, a football, a Frisbee, a kite, badminton set, or croquet set.

-The key to a summer picnic is to remember you are creating family memories that will last a lifetime.
+The key to the best picnic ever is to remember you are creating family memories that will last a lifetime.
 Play, eat, laugh, walk, rest, and enjoy this time-honored ritual of love.